Climate Change Strategy

 Disclosures in accordance with the TCFD recommendations

-Specific measures to address issues related to climate change are devised by the CREW21 Environment Committee.
+Specific measures to address climate change-related issues are discussed within the CREW21 Environment Committee.

 * “CREW21” represents Mizunoʼs hope that, as members of the “crew of the spaceship earth,” all of us will play a role in conserving resources and the environment.

-Sustainability Operations Council (internal name: MIZUNO CREW21* Council
+Sustainability Operations Council (Internal name: MIZUNO CREW21 Council)

 The Sustainability Operations Council leads discussions on Mizuno's sustainability strategy, formulates specific action plans, and sets goals.
 Important issues identified by the council are presented to the Board of Directors, and upon their resolution, are implemented across all departments and locations within the Group.